Dans-labs/grlc/README.md

 # grlc
-Linked Data Web APIs using grlc for building the ODISSEI spaql templates
+Linked Data Web APIs using grlc for building the ODISSEI sparql templates